The Best Way to Learn a Language is to Use the Language

 6. Take Advantage of Your Commute

-Rather than waste your commute playing candy crush or thinking about your ex, why not use it as an opportunity to study?
-Maybe it’s five minutes, or maybe it’s an hour; any time helps with learning a language, especially if it’s consistent.
+Rather than waste your commute playing Candy Crush or thinking about your ex, why not use it as an opportunity to study?
+Maybe it’s five minutes or an hour; any time helps with learning a language, especially if it’s consistent.

 If you don’t have to drive, try reading or writing.
 Search for articles, read books, write in your journal, or even chat with a native using a chat application.
 Your commute may become your most productive language practice time.

 7. Talk to Yourself.